 Building Systems That Actually Work

-Technology comes next.
-Not first.
+Technology comes next, not first.
 Tools should support the process, not define it.
 Too many businesses chase software before understanding their own workflows.
 That’s backwards.

 When Systems Create Breathing Room

 And that’s the point.
-Systems create space.
-Space to think, improve, and grow.
+Systems create space—space to think, improve, and grow.

 The Role of Automation in Scaling